The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

-CJ 502 and approval of the Dean
+Approval of the Dean

 This course introduces the basic theories and principles of crisis intervention.
 The emphasis in this course is on identifying and demonstrating appropriate and differential techniques for intervening in various types of disaster and emergency management crisis situations.
 This course will review empirically validated approaches to crisis intervention.
 The course will explore the role of law enforcement in crisis situations as well as civilian and public safety personnel behavior under emergency and disaster crisis situations.
 In addition, assessment and diagnosis of psychological issues commonly found in crisis situations will be examined.

 This course will explore hazard mitigation and its role in disaster management.
 In addition, students will study the planning process, program development, and training methods for responses to man-made and natural emergencies/disasters.
 Topics include government and private sector programs, new approaches, and mitigation of issues/events.

 medical management issues involved in crises and emergencies for

 the nonmedical emergency manager.
 The wide range of medical and

 health issues inherent to crises and emergencies are examined and